strapdata/elassandra/docs/elassandra/source/limitations.rst

 * Tribe node allows to query multiple Elasticsearch clusters.
 This feature is not currently supported by Elassandra.
 * Elasticsearch snapshot and restore operations are disabled (See Elassandra backup and restore in operations).
-* Elasticsearch Ingest node is not supported (Use the cassandra driver to safely ingest your data).
 * Elasticsearch percolator, reindex and shrink API are not supported.
 * copy_to is not supported.
 * range field is not supported.